ahadiyanhr/analysis_scripts/README.md

 # 📊 Data Analysis Protocol for Microfluidic Experiments

-This repository provides macros and scripts to support the analysis of pressure/flow sensor data and microscopy images (Brightfield, GFP, FRET) from micromodel experiments.
-The protocol uses Fiji (ImageJ) and MATLAB for preprocessing, segmentation, and alignment.
+This repository provides macros and scripts to support the analysis of pressure/flow sensor data and microscopy images (Brightfield, GFP, FRET) from microfluidic experiments.
+The protocol uses Fiji (ImageJ) and MATLAB for processing the data.

 ---

 ## **Pre-processing**

 ### **Folder Structure Setup**
-- Clone the `analysis_scripts` repository from GitHub into the **main root** of the experiment folder.
+- Clone the **`analysis_scripts`** repository from GitHub into the **main root** of the experiment folder.
-- Run `create_project_folders.bat` from within the `analysis_scripts` folder to generate all required folders and subfolders as below.
+- Run `create_project_folders.bat` (located in the `analysis_scripts` folder) to automatically generate all required folders and subfolders as below.
 - Save all `test_report` files in the `docs/` folder.

-📁 Project Folder Structure

 ```
 MainFolderProject/